-After the huge success of the Sharing Cities Stand at the Smart City Expo World Congress last November 2018, there will be a new edition this year with the aim of making a step further on the Declaration of Sharing Cities.
+Following the huge success of the Sharing Cities Stand at the Smart City Expo World Congress last November 2018, the stand is back this year with the aim of taking the Declaration of Sharing Cities even further.

-Last year, the Sharing Cities Stand gathered a large international platform economy community: more than 70 initiatives exhibited, more than 100 key speakers, and a full programme of round tables, workshops and meetups were organised around topics like labour, mobility, tourism, gender, city sovereignty, public policies, and more (remind that you can access the recorded sessions, notes and slides following this link).
-This year’s edition will be held from 18th to 21h November and will evolve towards a more action/output approach (for what we have named it “Stand Lab”) and will aim at making a step further on the Declaration of Sharing Cities.Key working lines:
+Last year, the Sharing Cities Stand gathered together a large international crowd from the platform economy community: more than 70 initiatives were exhibited, over 100 key speakers were presented, and a full programme of roundtables, workshops and meetups were organized on topics like labour, mobility, tourism, gender, city sovereignty, public policies, and more.
+(Don’t forget that you can access the recorded sessions, notes and slides at this link.)
+This year’s event will be held from 19 to 21 November and will adopt a more active/output-oriented approach (which is why we have named it “Stand Lab”).
+Its aim?
+To take the Declaration of Sharing Cities even further.Key working lines:

-- Inclusion and gender: incorporating gender perspective and ensuring inclusion in sharing policies and digital platforms
+- Inclusion & Gender.
+Integrating the gender perspective and ensuring inclusion in sharing policies and digital platforms.

-- Data: Negotiation with platform for data access, building data commons
+- Data.
+Negotiation with platforms for data access, building data commons and data regulation.

-- Action plan 2020: During the 3 days programme, all participants will cocreate a 2020 Action Plan for the Sharing Platform Economy.
+- 2020 Action Plan: participants will use the 3-day programme to draw up a 2020 Action Plan for the Platform Economy and the Collaborative Economy.

-- Hackathon on sharing data commons and Commons Manifesto: Mapping of datasets and systematization at Sharing Data Commons
+- Hackathon on sharing data commons and the Data Commons Manifesto: mapping of datasets and systematization through the Sharing Data Commons.

-- A referent/model gender plan for sharing cities and platforms
+- A model gender plan for sharing cities and platforms.

 Cities, organizations, civil society and research

-Cities will be able to engage with the stand and activities in different ways: participating at specific sessions for cities but also being an active part in the program of activities.
-We want the Sharing Cities Stand Lab to be your spot of reference in SCEWC.
-For a good organisation we would like to ask you if your city is planning to come, specific topics you would like to be addressed, if you would like to participate as speaker in one of the workshops of your interest, or even organise one.
+Cities will be able to engage with the stand and its activities in different ways, whether it is by participating in specific sessions for cities or taking an active part in the broader programme of activities.
+We want the Sharing Cities Action Stand Lab to be the place to be at the Smart City Expo World Congress.
+For organizational purposes, we would ask that you let us know if your city is planning to attend, any specific topics you would like us to address, or if you would like to speak at one of the workshops or even organize one.
 Don’t hesitate to contact us at email@example.com!

-And last but not least important, this Sharing Cities Stand Lab is meant to be home for the international ecosystem and stakeholders.
-We encourage you to spread the word through all your partners, local entities and communities, research centers.
-The first call for them to apply for a spot in the project exhibition area and/or to organise a workshop will be open until 30th June.
-Visit the section of Sharing Cities Stand Lab for more information.
+And last but not least, the Sharing Cities Action Stand Lab is meant to be a home away from home for the international ecosystem and its stakeholders.
+We encourage you to spread the word among all your partners, local organizations and communities, and research centres.
+The call for applications for slots in the project exhibition area or to organize a workshop will be open until the end of September.
+Visit this section on the Sharing Cities Action Stand Lab for more information.